QMeqGR/dgeom-maxima/README.txt

  -- Function: dg_diverg ( )
      This function takes no arguments.
 The input and output coordinates and the transformation functions must be defined beforehand for this function to work.
-See the function *note dg_cords::.
+See the function dg_cords.

      The function ‘dg_diverg’ returns a function ‘dg_div(W)’ that takes arument ‘W’ and returns the divergence in terms of the output